devhliu/wrt-project/radon_inversion/README.md

 #### Usage

- Load lgwt.m to your Matlab/Octave.
+ Before to use RtFt_3d.m load lgwt.m to your Matlab/Octave.

  * **RtFt_3d.m**